 After scores of hours of (mostly online) searching we (Psalterium Foundation) located almost all of the office (Magnificat antiphon for the first vespers, full matins – invitatorium, 9 antiphons and 9 responds – and full lauds, but, only text of the Magnificat of the second vespers) of St. Gengulphus in an early/mid 13th century manuscript.
 Thus, only the music (not the text!) was missing for the second vespers.
 Still looking for the music for this text – possibly in a later manuscript!

-This manuscript (a noted breviary and filed as Metz 0461) was lost in a bombing raid on the city of Metz (NE France) in WWII, but survived in a microfilm made by the Abbey of Solesmes in the interbellum years (possibly earlier) to support their research into Gregorian chant restoration.
+This manuscript (not online, a noted breviary in Messine notation and filed as Metz 0461) was lost in a bombing raid on the city of Metz (NE France) in WWII, but survived in a microfilm made by the Abbey of Solesmes in the interbellum years (possibly earlier) to support their research into Gregorian chant restoration.
+Thanks to Dominique Gatté for his support in this search effort.

-An early hymn for Gengulphus was also found in an 11th century manuscript – text only, still (late 2019) searching for appropriate music for this hymn.
-The hymn proved more difficult than finding the office material, but we did locate it in Monumenta Germaniae Historica (see page 170) in an account by a very renowned 20th century German historian of the Merovingian period – Wilhelm Levison – on the life of St Gengulphus.
-Levinson consulted over 60 medieval manuscripts for this account.
+An early hymn for Gengulphus was also found in an 11th century manuscript – text only, still (early 2020) searching for appropriate music for this hymn.
+The hymn proved more difficult than finding the office material, but we did locate it in Monumenta Germaniae Historica in the earliest vita reproduced of Gangulphus (in Latin) by the renowned 20th century German historian of the Merovingian period – Wilhelm Levison – on the life of St Gengulphus.
+Levinson consulted over 60 medieval manuscripts for this article.

 Present planning is to record the office music in the church in Malay (southern Burgundy) in a week long recording session in October 2020.
 This is the same location as used for the Psalterium Project completed in May 2018.
 A magnificent location for a recording of this music.
 Presentation of the Gengulphus project is scheduled for May 2021.